 BELTANEEarly May; also called May Day, Roodmas, Floralia, Calan Mai, or Walpurgisnacht

-Beltaine is the cross-quarter day between the Spring Equinox and Summer Solstice and was traditionally considered the first day of Summer in Celtic lands.
-A celebration of the wild abandon of nature, Beltaine has historically been celebrated with huge bonfires, dancing (especially around a maypole or other phallic symbol), relaxed sexual mores, and setting aside inhibitions to indulge in passions of all kinds.
-In Druid tradition, Beltaine is a time to celebrate the abundance and procreative potential that comes from union, whether between the Earth and the Sun, or between lovers - personified as the Greenman and the May Queen in our rites.
+Beltane is the cross-quarter day between the Spring Equinox and Summer Solstice and was traditionally considered the first day of Summer in Celtic lands.
+A celebration of the wild abandon of nature, Beltane has historically been celebrated with huge bonfires, dancing (especially around a maypole or other phallic symbol), relaxed sexual mores, and setting aside inhibitions to indulge in passions of all kinds.
+In Druid tradition, Beltane is a time to celebrate the abundance and procreative potential that comes from union, whether between the Earth and the Sun, or between lovers or partners.

 ALBAN HEFINLate June; also called the Summer Solstice, Litha, Midsummer, or Alban Heruin

 Alban Hefin is the Druid festival held at the Summer Solstice, during the high point of the Sun's power and the longest day of the year, when the land around us revels in the colorful and fragrant splendor of Earth's ripening.
 The name of the festival translates to The Light of Summer.
 Opposite the Winter Solstice on the Wheel of the Year, the Summer Solstice marks the transition when the growing light will slowly begin to fade.
-Just as the Sun King (represented by Oak) steps into power at Midwinter, now at Midsummer his counterpart, the Holly Queen/King, ushers us back toward their dark, wintry domain.
+Just as the Sun (represented by Oak) is conceived into being at Midwinter, now at Midsummer his counterpart (Holly) ushers us back toward her dark, wintry domain.
 But before the coming dark becomes apparent, we meet to rejoice in the height of the Sun's glory.

-LUNASAEarly August; also called Lughnasadh, Lunasdal, or Lammas
+LUGHNASADHEarly August; also called Lunasa, Lunasdal, or Lammas